GioDanelia940/RentalApp/README.md

 ![Algorithm schema](./images/payment_1.png)

-by clicking reserve button on payment page, your order will be saved on order-history page in account section. in case you leave this page, you can continue your order with 24 hours and finalize your order with link to this page. also in for of pending order, this order will be saved in order-history too. but with yellow  background, idicating that you need to finish reservation or cancel order.
+by clicking reserve button on payment page, your order will be saved on order-history page in account section. in case you leave this page, you can continue your order within 24 hours and finalize your order with link to this page. also in case you don't reserve order they will be saved as pending order in order history, but with yellow  background, indicating that you need to finish reservation or cancel order.

 - Account page